sbstndb/samurai/docs/advection_2d_test_case.md

 ## Overview

 The 2D advection test case in Samurai is a fundamental benchmark for validating numerical advection schemes on multiresolution adaptive meshes.
-It solves the 2D advection equation with an initial disk that moves according to a constant velocity vector, using the upwind scheme with flux correction at multi-level interfaces.
+It solves the 2D advection equation with an initial disk that moves according to a constant velocity vector, using the upwind scheme with optional flux correction at multi-level interfaces.

 ## Modeled Equation